 _______________

-Today on The Winged Pen, I’m sharing what I learned this weekend: 3 Ways to Find Out about Your Readers from the Frankfurt Book Fair 2016.
+On The Winged Pen, I shared what I learned at the Frankfurt Book Fair: 3 Ways to Find Out about Your Readers from the Frankfurt Book Fair 2016.

 Save